-Before we define what calibration is, I want you to understand below scenario:
+Before we define what calibration means, I want you to understand the below scenario:

-When you go to a market and buy some meat, you bought 1 kilo and paid it with your hard-earned money but when you checked it at home, it is only ¾ of a kilo, what would you feel?
+When you go to the market and buy some meat, you bought 1 kilo and pay for it with your hard-earned money but when you check it at home, it is only ¾ of a kilo, what would you feel?

-You just gassed-up good for 2 days as your regular routine but only a day had passed and your meter indicates near empty – would this not make you mad?
+You just gassed up good for 2 days as your routine but only a day had passed and your meter indicates near-empty – would this not make you mad?

-You are baking a cake and the instruction tells you to set the temperature to 50 degC for 20 mins, you followed the steps and specification but your cake turned into a charcoal – will you not be upset?
+You are baking a cake and the instruction tells you to set the temperature to 50 degrees Celsius for 20 minutes, you followed the steps and specifications but your cake turned into charcoal – will you not be upset?

 Now let us define What calibration is.